-Sonja Đuričin1 Isidora Beraha2
+Sonja Đuričin1 Isidora Beraha2 Institute of Economic Sciences, Belgrade, Serbia

 The research aims to assess the innovative capacity of business entities in the Republic of Serbia (RS).
 The subject of the research is the innovative capacity of large and small and medium-sized enterprises and entrepreneurs (SMEE).